rami3l/pacaptr/README.md

 After some discussions in [pacapt/#126], I decided to rewrite the project in Rust to improve readability, testing, etc.

-Now the implementations of different package managers are all placed in `./src/packmanager` folder, with names like `homebrew.rs`.

 ## Building & Installation

 PPAs might be added when appropriate.